 After the building permit has been issued, certain data is determined and recorded in GWR-Online in accordance with the AGWR II Act.
 The data must be provided by the building applicant.
 Here you will find the corresponding form for the new construction of a building.

-For questions regarding building and fire regulations for your (building) construction project in Innsbruck, the Service Unit Structural engineering, fire protection and building physics is responsible.
+For questions regarding building and fire regulations for your (building) construction project in Innsbruck, the Service Unit Structural engineering, fire protection and building physicsis responsible.
 For questions regarding accessibility, contact the technical disability officer of the city of Innsbruck.

 Water law